vectara/py-vectara-agentic/docs/tools.md

 1.  `arxiv`: A tool that queries the arXiv respository of papers.
 2.  `tavily_research`: A tool that queries the web using Tavily.
 3.  `kuzu`: A tool that queries the Kuzu graph database.
+4.  `waii`: A tool for querying databases with natural language.
-4.  `exa.ai`: A tool that uses EXA.AI search.
+5.  `exa.ai`: A tool that uses EXA.AI search.
-5.  `brave`: A tool that uses Brave Search.
+6.  `brave`: A tool that uses Brave Search.
-6.  `neo4j`: A tool that queries a Neo4J graph database.
+7.  `neo4j`: A tool that queries a Neo4J graph database.
-7.  `google`: A set of tools that interact with Google services, including Gmail, Google Calendar, and Google Search.
+8.  `google`: A set of tools that interact with Google services, including Gmail, Google Calendar, and Google Search.
-8.  `slack`: A tool that interacts with Slack.
+9.  `slack`: A tool that interacts with Slack.
+10. `salesforce`: A tool that queries Salesforce.